 In 1980, to enhance its service to a growing population of adult learners, the College had begun offering a number of its programs in a Weekend College format as well as in the regular day and evening sessions.
 The steadily increasing popularity of these offerings resulted in a series of expansions, including the 1988 addition of a new Weekend program in Health Services Administration.
 It also led to the introduction of three other learning formats for adults: an Accelerated Evening Program (ACCEL) in 1990 and, for Nursing students, an Accelerated Bachelor of Science in Nursing option (A.B.S.N.) in 1992 and an accelerated R.N.
-Program (A.R.N.) in 1996.
+Program (A.R.N.) in

 In 1994 the College's charter was amended by the Board of Regents to provide for an offering at the graduate level, a Weekend program in special education leading to the master's degree for Teachers of Students with Multiple Needs.
 In 1996, a Bachelor of Science/Master of Science in Occupational Therapy was added.
 These graduatelevel offerings were soon followed by an array of other Master's degree programs: Physical Therapy, in 1998; Nursing (Family Nurse Practitioner), in 1999; and Teachers of the Visually Impaired in 2000.
 In 2002, the original Multiple Needs program was replaced by a more inclusive M.S.Ed. program for Teachers of Students with Disabilities.
 In 2004, the College's charter was further amended to authorize the offering of a Physical Therapy program at the doctoral level.
 In 2007, graduate programs in Childhood Education and Business Administration were introduced, as was an undergraduate program in Criminal Justice.
 In 2009, Master's program in Educational Media/Technology and undergraduate program in Communication Studies were approved.
-The Bachelor of Science program in Biology was added in 2011 and the M,S,Ed. in Adolescence Education and Adolescence Education/Students with Disabilities program in 2012.
+The Bachelor of Science program in Biology was added in 2011 and the M.S.Ed. in Adolescence Education and Adolescence Education/Students with Disabilities program in 2012.
 In 2014, the College received approval to offer Doctor of Nursing Practice.
 In 2018, the undergraduate program in Health Sciences was approved.
+In 2019, two online programs, RN to BSN and M.S. in Organizational Leadership & Communication were approved.